objectiv/objectiv.io/blog/2022-06-28 Release end-to-end testing of your tracking instrumentation.md

 **can solve them before they even end up in your codebase**.

 # How does it work?
 You can use any CI framework, but in this example app we use [Cypress][cypress].
-Here’s the config:
+Here’s our config:

 ```typescript
 import { defineConfig } from "cypress";